muratk3n/thirdwave/en/tweets/2020/week24a.md

 ---

 Way to go Bawston.
-I guess now everyone knows where to paak the caah.
+Wanna paak the caah?
 Go straight to Newburry St.

 "In Boston’s toniest neighborhood, large military presence stands guard - The Boston Globe"